 As Solar Alliance scales up its operations to profitability, working capital and expansion capital will be required in the ensuing quarters.
-This will be manageable as the Company has increased sales through its subsidiary and expects profitability in 2017.
+This will be manageable as the Company has increased sales through its subsidiary and expects consistent profitability in late 2017.
 This, in combination with the Company's ability to access public equity markets and the potential sale of its remaining wind energy assets, will provide the necessary capital for growth.